 Information is available on the Internet.
 The law limits the information to be placed on the Internet to all high risk (Tier 3) offenders and some moderate risk (Tier 2) offenders.
 The law excludes many juvenile sex offenders, except for Tier 3 juvenile sex offenders, most moderate risk offenders whose crimes were committed against members of their families or households, and most moderate sex offenders whose crimes were considered statutory because of age.

 Failure to comply is a third degree crime.
 If you know someone has been convicted of a crime requiring registration, you can always provide that information to the local police or county prosecutor.
 However, they will not be able to advise you whether or not that particular sex offender is registered.

 Reservations for picnic pavilion may be made by calling the Gloucester County Parks and Recreation office at 856-251-6710, Monday through Friday, 8:30 am to 4 pm.
 Reservations can be made from the first working day starting January 2 of the same year.
 Shelters may be reserved for the same year only - not for the next year.
-All payments must be made by check or cash to guarantee reservation and is taken on a "first come, first serve" basis.
+All payments must be made by credit/debit card over the phone or by check if mailed in to guarantee reservation and is taken on a "first come, first serve" basis.

 Parks are public facilities and can not be closed for private events.
 Throughout the year there are various activities, programs and special events that take place each day.
 However, residents in the past have had wedding ceremonies, keeping in mind that no area of the park can be closed to the public.